blakeblackshear/frigate/docs/docs/integrations/mqtt.md

 ### `frigate/<camera_name>/audio/<audio_type>`

-Publishes True when a type of audio is detected and False when it is not for the camera for use as a sensor in Home Assistant.
+Publishes "ON" when a type of audio is detected and "OFF" when it is not for the camera for use as a sensor in Home Assistant.

 ### `frigate/<camera_name>/audio/dBFS`